 County Courthouse – Garnett

 Location: 100 East 4th Street / South Oak Street

 Contractor: F H Latimer & Charles W Benning

-Description: The building faces north and is a three story dark red brick and limestone Romanesque Revival style structure.
-The north front has a large arch at the entrance with recessed doorway.
-Above the entrance is a peaked roof with the statue of Justice.
+Description: The building faces west and is a three story dark red brick, limestone and concrete structure.
+The rectangular shaped building is located on the landscaped grounds of the Courthouse Square in the center of Garnett.
+The west front has a large arch at the entrance with recessed doorway.
+Above the entrance is a peaked roof with the statue of the Roman Goddess Justitis.
 On each corner of the building are round brick towers with conical roofs.
 On the center of the roof is a high square brick bell tower with peaked roof.
-The base of the building is white limestone.
+The base of the building is white colored limestone.
 The roof is hipped with red colored clay tile.
+In the interior cross hallways on the first story connect with the entrances on each side of the building.
+In the interior there are tile floors and an iron staircase.
+The large County District Court courtroom is located at the southwest side of the second story.
+The courtroom is a green color with high ceiling and stained glass windows below the ceiling.
+The building houses the County District Court of the 4th Judicial District.
 In 1947, a slate roof replaced the original roof.
-The building is located on landscaped grounds and along the east side is the modern courthouse annex.
+Along the east side is County Law Enforcement Center.

 See: National Register of Historic Places – Anderson County Courthouse